psychemedia/middle-english-romances/sir-isumbras.md

 So semly als thay bothe ware,
 If thay were robed riche.
 The sowdane byddes hym gold and fee,
-" If thou wille duelle and be with me,
+"If thou wille duelle and be with me,
 And helpe me to my fyghte;
 If thou be doghty mane of dede,
 Thou salle be horssede on a stede,